menu

 See files for Rabbits

 Many mammals go through a natural hair loss process annually, some even more than once a year.
-The amount of hair which is lost will depend on various factors, not least the amount of hair they have in the first place.
-As rabbits are becoming ever more popular pets, we are beginning to learn more about their general care and grooming needs.
-These are considerations many of us have been making for our dogs for years.
+The amount of hair which is lost depends on various factors, not least the amount of hair they have in the first place.
+As rabbits are becoming ever more popular pets, we are able to better understand their grooming needs and how to meet them.

-Rabbits may shed differently depending on the amount of natural light they receive.
-As the molting state is influenced by changing seasons, the amount of light they receive affects how much fur they develop (and therefore shed).
-Wool producers may shorten the amount of natural light a rabbi receives as a means to increase hair growth[1].
+Rabbits may shed differently depending on the amount of natural light in their environment.
+As the molting state is influenced by changing seasons, the amount of light they receive affects how much fur they develop and shed.
+Wool producers may shorten the amount of natural light a rabbit receives as a means to increase hair growth[1].

-It is important to differentiate between healthy seasonal shedding in rabbits and unhealthy hair loss.
+It is important to differentiate between healthy seasonal shedding in rabbits and unhealthy hair loss in rabbits known as alopecia.
 When a rabbit molts, the loss of fur will be generalized and fall evenly over the whole body.
 In pathological conditions, the rabbits fur will likely fall out in patches, often with skin showing.
-The skin itself may be visibly damaged either with flaking or even open wounds.
+The skin itself may be visibly damaged and open wounds can develop.
 Total hair loss will never occur in a healthy rabbit.

 • Newspaper